philbudiman/website/src/posts/hello-world.md

 ---
-title: "hello world"
+title: "Hello, World!"
 date: "2025-03-25"
 ---

-hey! 👋
+Hey! 👋

-just finished setting up my blog. this is gonna be a space where i write about basically anything and everything my heart desires. may or may not be related to tech or working as a software engineer, but the next few entries'll probably be something tech-related (like how i implemented this blog!)
+Just got my blog up and running!
+This'll be my little corner of the internet where I write about—well, whatever I feel like.
+Could be tech, could be life, could be something totally random.
+That said, the next few posts will probably dive into the tech behind this blog (because, let's be real, I had to nerd out a little).

-see y'all in the next one, but til then, take it easy
+Catch you in the next one, but until then, take it easy!